 Recognizing and embracing workforce differences

-As we’ve seen this year, the ubiquity of mobile technologies for our phones, laptops and tablets means the “where” of work does not require spending every day in a traditional office.
+The ubiquity of mobile technologies for our phones, laptops and tablets means the “where” of work does not require spending every day in a traditional office.
 Within an increasingly diverse workforce consisting of multiple generations, each generation brings its own set of expectations and attitudes about technology.
 This workplace flexibility appeals to many younger employees, as well as older workers who find it advantageous for attending to family matters that would otherwise take them away from the office.

 Adapting to new environments are more important than ever